 Our main office, which serves as our executive and operations center, is located at 10500 Coursey Boulevard in Baton Rouge, Louisiana.
-In addition, we operate 29 full-service branches.
-Our 21 branches in Louisiana are located in Ascension (1), East Baton Rouge (4), West Baton Rouge (1), Jefferson (2), Lafayette (2), Livingston (1), Orleans (1), St. Tammany (1), Tangipahoa (1), East Feliciana (2), West Feliciana (1), Evangeline (3) and Calcasieu (1) Parishes.
-Our two branches in Texas are located in Galveston (1) and Harris (1) Counties.
-Our six branches in Alabama are located in Calhoun (4) and Sumter (2) Counties, and one loan production office is located in Tuscaloosa County.
-We also have one stand-alone automated teller machine in Baton Rouge, Louisiana and one stand-alone interactive teller machine in Morgan City, Louisiana.
+In addition, we operate 28 full-service branches.
+Our 20 branches in Louisiana are located in Ascension (1), East Baton Rouge (3), West Baton Rouge (1), Jefferson (2), Lafayette (2), Livingston (1), Orleans (1), St. Tammany (1), Tangipahoa (1), East Feliciana (2), West Feliciana (1), Evangeline (3) and Calcasieu (1) Parishes.
+Our two branches in Texas are located in Galveston (1) and Harris (1) Counties, and one loan and deposit production office is located in Montgomery County.
+Our six branches in Alabama are located in Calhoun (3), Sumter (2), and Tuscaloosa (1) Counties.
+We also have one stand-alone ITM in Morgan City, Louisiana.

-We own the building, known as Investar Tower, in which our main office is located, one loan production office, and all of our branch offices, with the exception of two leased branch locations in Louisiana and two leased branch locations in Texas.
-Each of our owned branch facilities is a stand-alone building with on-site parking and drive-up access, the majority of which are equipped with an automated teller machine or interactive teller machine.
+We own the building, known as Investar Tower, in which our main office is located, and all of our branch offices, with the exception of two leased branch locations in Louisiana, and two leased branch locations and one loan and deposit production office in Texas.
+As lessor, we lease space on the first floor of our main office building to multiple tenants, and we also lease a portion of one of our branch locations.
+Each of our owned branch facilities is a stand-alone building with on-site parking and drive-up access, the majority of which are equipped with an ATM or ITM.
 We believe that our facilities are in good condition and are adequate to meet our operating needs for the foreseeable future.

 We also own a tract of land in each of the following Louisiana parishes: East Baton Rouge Parish; St. Mary Parish; and Ascension Parish.
-Each tract of land has been designated as either a future branch or stand-alone interactive teller machine location.
+Each tract of land has been designated as either a future branch or stand-alone ITM location.
 The timing of the development of these tracts of land is uncertain.